dartwork-repo/dartwork-mpl/docs/color_system/space.md

 dartwork-mpl provides a powerful `Color` class for working with colors in different color spaces, with a focus on OKLab and OKLCH for perceptually uniform color operations.
-This page covers creating Color objects, converting between color spaces, interpolating colors, and generating custom colormaps.
+This page covers creating Color objects, converting between color spaces, modifying color components, copying colors, interpolating colors, and generating custom colormaps.

 ## Color object